 Watermans is a social enterprise and holder of the Social Enterprise Mark.
 This means that any money we make is ploughed back into providing events and opportunities to take part for the whole community.

-We believe it isn’t just important to reach audiences, but to get audiences to take part in the Arts.
+Watermans believes it isn’t just important to reach audiences, but to encourage audiences to take part in the Arts too.
 This idea drives everything we do.
 It means that there are always things to do here for people from all walks of life.
-It means that we make a point of catering for minority groups, disabled groups and marginalised groups.
-It also means that we treat these groups just like everybody else.
+At Watermans, we make a point of catering for minority groups, disabled groups and marginalised groups.
+Also, this means that we treat these groups just like everybody else.
 We give them the same access and opportunities but we also have the same expectations for them.

 Come and visit – we look forward to welcoming you!